Professional Driver’s Licence

 Manitoba Health will NOT pay for third party requests for a medical report including related examinations, tests or telephone calls to the physician.
 Applicants are responsible for these costs.

-For a Class 1, 2, 3 or 4 licence and for airbrake and school bus written tests, applicants must pass the written test for the class of licence they are applying for.
+For a Class 1, 2, 3 or 4 licence and for airbrake and school bus knowledge tests, applicants must pass the knowledge test for the class of licence they are applying for.
 This is not an open book test and cellular phones or electronic devices cannot be used during the test.
-The written test charge is $10 (subject to change) per test.
-Only one written test per class of licence (Class 1 to 4) is allowed per day.
-You may repeat a Class 1 to 4 Air Brake or School Bus written test on the next working day.
+The knowledge test charge is $10 (subject to change) per test.
+Only one knowledge test per class of licence (Class 1 to 4) is allowed per day.
+You may repeat a Class 1 to 4 Air Brake or School Bus knowledge test on the next working day.

-The road test not only measures your ability to operate a specific class of vehicle, it also identifies errors that need to be corrected.
-You will be required to operate your vehicle in typical traffic situations in a safe and legal manner.
+During the road test, you will be required to operate your vehicle in typical traffic situations in a safe and legal manner.
 You will be judged on your driving skills.
 Only authorized Manitoba Public Insurance employees may ride with you during the test.

-A pre-trip inspection of the vehicle will also needed for Class 1, 2, 3 and School Bus tests.
+A pre-trip inspection of the vehicle is required for Class 1, 2, 3, 4 (bus) and School Bus tests.

 Charges for road tests are as follows (subject to change):